A lot of people wonder if they need to do maintenance on their tankless water heater, and if so, how hard it is to descale.

 If you use well water then regardless of what the map shows, you should be at a minimum cleaning out the filter since there may be sediment in the water.

 Of course, you can avoid any of the issues of hard water and buy a whole house water softener filter.
-This one from Amazon is really cheap and will save you the hassle of doing maintenance.
+This Culligan Water Filter is really cheap and will save you the hassle of doing maintenance.

 Do Electric Tankless Water Heaters Need to Be Flushed?